 Something is missing from many of today’s leadership approaches: an emphasis on the people involved.
 But collaboration among people who share common interests and values—regardless of their professional backgrounds or specific goals—is a powerful starting point for change.

-Relational Leadership™, a framework that emphasizes creating authentic, meaningful connections through interpersonal interaction, is at the core of the PCLC.
-Primary Care Progress, PCLC's partner organization, specializes in this leadership model and brings valuable expertise to the initiative.
-Through their support, all medical students and advisors in the PCLC learn essential Relational Leadership™ skills.
+Relational Leadership, a framework that emphasizes creating authentic, meaningful connections through relationship building and community organizing, is at the core of what students learn in the PCLC.
+Intend Health Strategies, the PCLC's partner organization, specializes in this leadership model and brings valuable expertise to the initiative.
+Through their support, all medical students and advisors in the PCLC learn essential Relational Leadership skills.